localdevices/pyorc/README.md

 instructions.

 First activate the environment you want **pyorc** to be installed in (if you don't care about virtual environments, then simply skip this step).
-Dependencies `rasterio`, `geopandas` and `cartopy` are known to be difficult to install with `pip`.
-Therefore, we highly recommend to use a conda environment that already includes these dependencies before installation.
-You can simply install these libraries as follows:
+You can simply install pyorc with all its dependencies as follows:

 ```
 conda activate <name-of-your-environment>
-conda install -c conda-forge cartopy geopandas rasterio
+conda install -c conda-forge pyopenrivercam
 ```

-Then install **pyorc** as follows:
+If you use mamba as a package mananager, then the steps are the same, except for the installation step, which is:
 ```
-pip install pyopenrivercam
+mamba install pyopenrivercam
 ```
-That's it!
-You are good to go!

 ### Installation from latest code base

 To install **pyorc** from scratch in a new virtual environment from the code base, go through these steps.
-Logical cases when you wish to install from the code base are:
-* You wish to have the very latest non-released version
+Logical cases when you wish to install from the code base are when you wish to have the very latest non-released version.
-* You wish to develop on the code
-* You want to use our pre-packaged conda environment with all dependencies to setup a good virtual environment

 First, clone the code with `git` and move into the cloned folder.